axioned/handbook/src/content/docs/Processes/Testing/overview.md

 **Purpose:** To verify that the Site/App is responsive and functions properly on various devices/screen sizes.

 **Methods Used:** Observe the respective URL (s) on the browsers/devices outlined as a priority in the Test Case(s) and/or in general of the project scope.
-See also “Testing Prompters: Compatibility Testing”, below.
+See also "Testing Prompters: Compatibility Testing", below.

 ### Retesting